 In 2017 we decided to make the use of devices compulsory for our students in Year 9 and 10, with intention to phase this into all year levels over the coming years.
-In 2018 BYOD is compulsory for students in Year 9, 10 and 11.
+In 2019 BYOD is compulsory for students in Year 9 to 12.

 We would also strongly encourage Year 12 and 13 students to bring their own devices to school as they wish and most importantly as it benefits their learning.
 Staff will increasingly encourage senior students to bring devices to school to fulfil specific purposes.
 For example, a unit of work may lend itself particularly well to the use of a device and so it would be beneficial for a student to bring a device to school for that unit.

 Our motivation is to enable the use of devices in class as often as possible where applicable, as well as an increasingly smooth transition between school and home.
 Devices are becoming very powerful tools for work at home regardless of their usefulness at school.
 Collaboration, critical thinking, self-regulation and digital literacy are regarded as some of the vital skills for the future and is at the core of our use of IT in the classroom and beyond.